Table of Contents

 What are the magnet fishing laws?

 At the moment there are no specific magnet fishing laws, that being said I would believe they would follow the same principles as the metal detecting laws and rules.
+Which in a nutshell means if you want to follow the proper legal channels then permission from the owner would be required.
+Yes, all rivers, canals, streams have owners.

 The one thing I could not find anywhere and I spent a lot of time looking was somewhere that would offer a public liability insurance for magnet fishing.
 If anyone knows the answer to this or can offer some advice as to where one could obtain such a thing then please let me know in the comments below.